Growth Mindset Lesson Plans (PDF) for Middle School and High School in 2022

 Name BINGO or Human BINGO is a Back To School activity where students are given a BINGO card with different questions in each box.
 The goal is to go around the class, ask classmates questions, and collect signatures.

-- Find someone who competes at a regional, provincial, or national level.
+- competes at a regional, provincial, or national level.

 Instead of complimenting your students based on intelligence or talent, try praising them on the process and effort: